beachc15/Option-Data-Downloader-for-Rasp-Pi/README.md

   coding/math background limits me.**

 # TODO
+ - *High priority* EOD CSV files are showing the top three rows as 'Adj close', 'ticker', 'data type'. fix to be one row.
+Index is also showing as a column.
  - Right now we are losing ~5% of each days data to the following [ChunkedEncodingError](https://github.com/beachc15/Option-Data-Downloader-for-Rasp-Pi/issues/2)
  - Add to-the-minute accurate pricing of the stock for the time that the option data was recorded
     - FYI the record datetime is used rather than the lastTradeDate because the record datetime is representative of the going price of the option, rather than the last price that was actuall paid for it.